bdtoolbox-org/bdtoolbox-org.github.io/index.markdown

 </div>

 <br>
-The **Brain Dynamics Toolbox** is open software for interactively simulating user-defined dynamical systems in matlab without the burden of graphical programming.
+The **Brain Dynamics Toolbox** is open software for simulating dynamical systems in matlab without graphical programming.
 It was originally designed for computational neuroscience but can be applied to any domain.

 <img src="assets/home/MorrisLecarHopf.gif" width="80%" alt="The Brain Dynamics Toolbox in action">

 ## **Differential Equations**
 The toolbox solves initial-value problems in systems of Ordinary Differential Equations (ODEs), Delay Differential Equations (DDEs), Stochastic Differential Equations (SDEs) and Partial Differential Equations (PDEs).
-The equations are defined as matlab functions.
+Users define their equations as matlab functions.

 <img src="assets/home/FitzHughNagumoCode.png" width="80%" alt="Example user-defined ODE">